digao-dalpiaz/CompInstall/README.md

 > Note: This app requires MSBUILD, which is present at .NET Framework 2.0, 3.5 and 4.0.
 When the app launch, it will verify if any MSBUILD is available.

+## What's New

+- 02/15/2019 (Version 1.1)

+   - Removed Allow64bit parameter in the General section.
+The app will detect this parameter automatically when appears at any package parameter.

 ## CompInstall.ini structure

 **`[General]` section**